 Refreshing interval and status

 The feed source is refreshed periodically by Teamup to keep the feed updated.
-The available refresh frequencies depend on the subscription plan of the calendar:
+You can choose the refresh interval for each iCalendar feed from the available options.
+Available refresh intervals depend on the subscription plan of the calendar:

 - Plus plan: 4 hours

 The initial fetch will take place immediately after configuring a new iCalendar feed.
 After that, the feed source will be refreshed with the configured frequency.

 The feed status (last fetch date, errors) is shown in the list of calendars.